 - Absolute abundance of capelin, eulachon, and rainbow smelt: In the GOA, the summer acoustic survey provides a reasonable estimate of capelin abundance.
 Unfortunately the corresponding survey in the EBS occurs outside of the main capelin distribution.
 Acoustic data collected during the EMA survey may provide useful information.
 Estimates exist from the ecosystem models but these are highly uncertain. - 2) Spawning areas of BSAI eulachon: Eulachon spawning runs have been researched in the GOA but are not well known in the BSAI.
-Information on where eulachon spawn would be very useful for understanding the relationship of EBS eulachon to eulachon in other areas. - 3) Stock structure of federally captured herring: Genetic studies to determine population structure, similar to those conducted for BSAI chinook and chum salmon, could be conducted and should include a comparison of the genetic composition of herring on overwintering grounds versus those on the spawning grounds. - 4) Enhanced knowledge regarding seasonal migrations of herring: What is the reason for the high EMA survey CPUE in Norton Sound during September?
-A possible approach would be to use recent observer estimates of herring catches in the groundfish trawl fishery to continue the analysis of Tojo et al. (2007) and explore the seasonal migration of herring in relation to variability in climate and oceanographic conditions.

-- 5) Enhanced knowledge of survey selectivity and catchability for capelin, eulachon, etc.; Knowledge of the effectiveness of the surveys at sampling forage species would allow us to make the most accurate calculations using the existing survey data. - 6) Continued studies of how climate variability influences the abundance, distribution, and energy content of forage species in the BSAI.
+Information on where eulachon spawn would be very useful for understanding whether there are connections among eulachon populations in the EBS and other areas. - 3) Stock structure of federally captured herring: Genetic studies to determine population structure, similar to those conducted for BSAI chinook and chum salmon, could be conducted and should include a comparison of the genetic composition of herring on overwintering grounds versus those on the spawning grounds to evaluate if there is mixing during non-spawning months and homing for spawning, leading to stock structure. - 4) Enhanced knowledge regarding seasonal migrations of herring: What is the reason for the high EMA survey CPUE in Norton Sound during September?
+A possible approach would be to use recent observer estimates of herring catches in the groundfish trawl fishery to continue the analysis of Tojo et al. (2007) and explore the seasonal migration of herring in relation to variability in climate and oceanographic conditions. - 5) Enhanced knowledge of survey selectivity and catchability for capelin, eulachon, etc.; knowledge of the effectiveness of the surveys at sampling forage species would allow us to make the most accurate calculations using the existing survey data. - 6) Continued studies of how climate variability influences the abundance, distribution, and energy content and catch of forage species in the BSAI.